 Mosaic Research at Databricks

-At Databricks, we develop more efficient ways to train the neural networks that underpin today's most popular AI systems.
+At Databricks, we develop more efficient ways to build and customize AI systems.
 We work on topics ranging from natural lanugage processing and LLMs to computer vision and multimodal models.
 We share this work with the community in the form of blog posts, open source resositories (like Composer, Streaming, LLM Foundry, and MegaBlocks), and open source models (like DBRX and MPT).

 The Lottery Ticket Hypothesis